Delhi in 2 Days: Complete Travel Guide to Visit Delhi

 Is Delhi Safe?

 My top tip as a female traveler, my top safety travel tip is to stay in central Delhi where the big hotels are, or in South Delhi, the most upscale residential area.
 Also always be very careful about travel at night and take a reputable taxi OLA or UBER and be always alert.
 If you want to explore the Old Delhi area, go with the tour guide or take a guided group tour from your hotel or hostel.
-Always keep an eye on your money and beware of fake money or fake things while you shopping.
+Always keep an eye on your money and beware of fake money or fake things while you shop.

 Be aware that Pickpocketing is extremely common in Delhi.
 So don’t carry all the valuables around.
 Keep them at the hotel or make sure you carry them safely in an anti-theft backpack or a bag you can lock.